 If you are a Mac user with multiple graphic cards, please disable Automatic graphics switching here in System Preference-Energy Saver.

-AI Model Picker is a new feature since version 2.0, aiming to pick up a better AI model for upscaling.
+In Topaz Video Enhance AI version 2, you have AI Model Picker, aiming to pick up a better AI model for upscaling.
 You can see the AI Model Picker button after a video is loaded.

 Here, it would be best if you told the AI enhancer how is your input video quality, the scan type, either interlaced or progressive, is the video generated by a computer or not, and your desire for the enhancement.